 When an Attorney is Not Required

-For most minor injuries, hiring an attorney is not often necessary.
+For most minor injuries, hiring a workers’ compensation attorney is not often necessary.
 It is not necessary to hire an attorney when the injury is clearly work-related and when it doesn’t require considerable medical treatment.
 Likewise, an attorney is not needed when the injury won’t require significant time away from work and won’t result in permanent injury.
 Most often, these claims go through without a hitch and individuals can recover compensation to cover the expenses they incur as a result of the injury.

 Covered Injuries (and those that are not covered) in Illinois